hugsy/proxenet/docs/plugin.md

-Appending an HTTP header simply means that we want to substitute the double [CRLF](https://en.wikipedia.org/wiki/CRLF) - marking the end of the HTTP headers blob - with our header, followed by this double CRLF.
+Appending an HTTP header simply means that we want to substitute the double [CRLF](https://en.wikipedia.org/wiki/CRLF) - marking the end of the HTTP headers blob, with our header, followed by this double CRLF.

 The implementation comes then right out of the box:
 ```python